joemphilips/docker-lnd-handson/2-BOLTZ.md

 # check your channel is really open with `listchannel` command.
 ```

-Note that since this is a private channel, when you issue an invoice you must always
+Note that since this is a private channel, when you issue an invoice you may want to
-add route hint by `--private` option to `addinvoice` command.
+add a route hint by `--private` option to `addinvoice` command.

 ## Perform Reverse Submarine Swap

 ### Alice requests reverse-submarine swap.

-Next, Alice will request the invoice to Bob, but for she needs to tell aditional info more than regular LN payment so that Bob can make on-chain payment to Alice contingent to her off-chain payment.
+Next, Alice will request the invoice to Bob, and she needs to tell aditional info more than regular LN payment so that Bob can make on-chain payment to Alice contingent to her off-chain payment.

 So she must prepare some hash/preimage pair, this can be done in many ways but here we
 use `bx` cli tool from [libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer)